JanssenProject/jans/docs/script-catalog/agama/inboundID/README.md

          https://<your-host>/jans-config-api/api/v1/agama/io.jans.inbound.Facebook
     ```

-Later, we'll dive into the meaning of the [configuration parameters](#provider-flow-configurations) set in this json file.
+Later, we'll dive into the meaning of the [configuration parameters](#provider-flow-configurations) set in this JSON file.

 ### Parameterize the main flow

 So far, if the main flow is launched (learn about this topic [here](https://jans.io/docs/admin/developer/agama/quick-start/#craft-an-authentication-request)) a screen with an empty "Sign in with" list will be shown.
 Adding information about the known providers is required.

-- Create a json file like the below:
+- Create a JSON file like the below:

     ```
     [{